plumatic/eng-practices/swe/Migrations_and_future_proofing.md

 ### Deploy dependencies (additions only)

 If your change only involves adding new methods to an API, or a new data format, old clients can often continue to function as-is.
+For example, perhaps we add a new handler to our API to support of a new feature in our iOS app.
 In this case, the typical complication is the introduction of a **deploy dependency** -- the server with the new APIs (or producer of the new data) must be deployed before all consumers of the new APIs/data.
 The only exception is if the consumers are made robustly backwards compatible (able to gracefully handle missing new APIs/data), in which case we're in the previous happy situation.

 <p align="center"><img title="Deploy dependency" src="migrations/3.png" width=50%></p>